johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **manifest.json**: PWA manifest file for home screen installation on mobile devices.
 - **data/symbols.ts**: Central data file containing all symbol definitions, categories, and utility functions for symbol management.
 - **data/sequences.ts**: Data file containing the Sequence interface definition, predefined sequences, and helper functions for sequence management.
+- **utils/speech.ts**: Utility for playing pre-generated audio files associated with symbols.
-- **components/AppBar.tsx**: Component for the top application bar, including title, edit mode toggle, and auto-announce toggle.
+- **components/AppBar.tsx**: Component for the top application bar, including title and edit mode toggle.
 - **components/AppBar.module.css**: Styles specific to the `AppBar` component.
 - **scripts/resizeSymbols.js**: Script for batch resizing of symbol images from 1024x1024 to 512x512.
 - **scripts/resizeSymbolsPng.js**: Script for selectively resizing only 1024x1024 PNG images while preserving originals.
 - **scripts/generate_audio.py**: Python script for generating audio files for symbols using the `gTTS` (Google Text-to-Speech) Python library.
-It processes symbols in the `public/symbols` directory and saves audio files in the `public/audio` directory.
+It processes symbols based on their `displayName` and saves MP3 audio files in the `public/audio` directory.
 (Note: Not currently integrated as an npm script).

 ## Component Structure & Responsibilities

 ### App.tsx
 - **State Managed:**
-  - `nowSymbol: string | null`: Filename of the symbol for the "Now" activity.
-  - `nextSymbol: string | null`: Filename of the symbol for the "Next" activity.
+  - `currentSymbol: string | null`: Filename of the symbol for the currently displayed activity.
-  - `isPopupOpen: 'now' | 'next' | null`: Controls which symbol selection popup is open.
+  - `isPopupOpen: 'next' | null`: Controls if the symbol selection popup is open (only 'next' type is used).
   - `isEditMode: boolean`: Tracks whether the app is in edit mode or view mode.
   - `favoriteSymbols: string[]`: Array of filenames for favorited symbols, persisted in localStorage.
   - `activeCategory: string | 'Favorites'`: Currently selected category in the symbol selection popup.